 Quick answer

-A first edition of Slowness by Milan Kundera (HarperCollins, 1996) is identified by: First US edition, HarperCollins, 1996, translated by Linda Asher.
+A first edition of Slowness by Milan Kundera (HarperCollins, 1996) is identified by: First US edition, HarperCollins, New York, 1996 (ISBN 0060173696), translated by Linda Asher; issued as a cloth hardcover in the original dust jacket.
 First English translation of La lenteur (Gallimard, 1995), the first work of fiction Kundera wrote directly in French.

 Checklist — a true first has these: